Auqaf land allotment: NAB approves fresh inquiry against Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Executive Board (EB) of the National Accountability Bureau (NAB) on Wednesday approved a fresh inquiry against Leader of Opposition in the NA and President PML-N Shahbaz Sharifallegedly in illegal allotment of Auqaf land during his tenure as Punjab chief minister.
+ISLAMABAD: The Executive Board (EB) of the National Accountability Bureau (NAB) Wednesday approved fresh inquiry against Leader of the Opposition in the National Assembly and President PML-N Shahbaz Sharif allegedly in illegal allotment of Auqaf land during his tenure as Punjab chief minister.

+Besides Shahbaz Sharif, the NAB EB also approved inquiry against Punjab Assembly ex-deputy speaker Sher Ali Gorchani, Punjab MPA Moshin Latif and Sindh MPA Ali Hasan Zardari.

 The EB authorized filing two corruption references and first corruption reference against Dr Muhammad Amjad, Eden Housing Society and others and they have been accused of looting people on false promise of selling plot, consequently, inflicting losses of Rs25 billion to innocent people.